Bursaries, Grants & Scholarships

 Maintenance Bursaries

-Additional support for maintenance costs (e.g. rent, food and other daily living expenses) is provided to Home Fee Status students with household incomes of less than £62,215 (via a combination of the Cambridge Bursary Scheme and Newnham-specific bursaries).
-For 2021 entrants onwards, bursaries via the Cambridge Bursary Scheme are up to £3,500 per year, on a sliding scale dependent on household income, with additional educational premiums of £1,000 paid to students who have been eligible for Free School Meals.
-For students who started in 2020 or earlier, bursaries will be calculated on the same basis, but awarded as a combination of Cambridge Bursary (if eligible) and a Newnham-specific bursary.
+Additional support for maintenance costs (e.g. rent, food and other daily living expenses) is provided to Home Fee Status students with household incomes of less than £62,215 (via the Cambridge Bursary Scheme).
+Bursaries via the Cambridge Bursary Scheme are up to £3,500 per year, on a sliding scale dependent on household income, with additional educational premiums of £1,000 paid to students who have been eligible for Free School Meals.
 Further information can be found on the Cambridge Bursary Scheme website.

 There is also some discretionary bursary support available, which can be applied for in the first term.